-Rent a room in Milan quality rentals at honest price
+Rent a room in Milan quality rentals at good prices

 What should I wear in Milan?

 Well, the only way to really find out is to be on the ground and be influenced by the style you see around the city.
 This could be during fashion week, or on every other day, cause Italians really do know how to dress the best for any occasion.
-In the meantime let’s find out where you can buy some of the best vintage gear in Fashion Central.
+In the meantime let’s find out where you can buy some of the best vintage gear in some amazing thrift shops in Milano.